rumkit/PixelPixie/README.md

 # Examples

+Complete fonts and configuration files can be found in the [examples](examples).

 ## One symbol

 Here's our 'symbol' with maximum zoom and pixel grid enabled in the graphical editor of my choice: